aleph-im/aleph-vm/doc/operator_auth.md

   "alg": "ECDSA",
   "domain": "localhost",
   "address": "0x8Dd070629F107e7946dD68BDcb8ABE8475F47B0E",
+  "chain": "ETH",
   "expires": "2010-12-26T17:05:55Z"
 }
 ```

-This public key is signed using the Ethereum account to ensure its authenticity.
-The resulting signature is
+This public key is signed using either the Ethereum or Solana account, depending on the `chain` parameter.
+The resulting
-combined with the public key into a payload and sent as the `X-SignedPubKey` header.
+signature is combined with the public key into a payload and sent as the `X-SignedPubKey` header.

 ### 2. Sign Operation Payload